redrillhq/redrill/README.md

 **Backups run every night.
 When was one last actually restored?**

 Redrill is a self-hosted daemon that proves backups are restorable by actually restoring them.
-On a schedule it pulls data out of the backups other tools already make (Borg repos and Postgres dumps, for now), restores them into a throwaway sandbox, and for databases boots a real instance to check the loaded data.
+On a schedule it pulls data out of the backups other tools already make (Borg and restic repos and Postgres dumps, for now), restores them into a throwaway sandbox, and for databases boots a real instance to check the loaded data.
 Each dataset gets a line like:

 > **last proven restore: 3 days ago** ✅